setiQuest/ML4SETI/README.md

 We are planning to judge the main code challenge entries by the following metrics

   * LogLoss function based on confusion matrix results
-  * Speed of single-event classification (for real-time compatibilities)
+  * Speed of single-event classification (for real-time capabilities)

-**Very Important!**  Your code entry / model must be capable of running in the SETI Institute's IBM Spark enviornment, which will be used for final analysis using our large simulated data set.
-We'll work with you to port your model to our system.

-Before the code challenge, we will have a better definition of how you will need to interface your code entry to measure it's performance.
+Before the code challenge, we will have a better definition of how you will submit your entry.

 ## Teamwork!